 May I take trial lessons from faculty members?

 We would be happy to set up a trial lesson for you with one of our applied music faculty.
-Please contact the Music Department to schedule a lesson.
+Please contact the music program to schedule a lesson.

 When I come to visit Calvin, may I observe music classes and ensembles?